In this article you will read about

 - what role a geospatial data infrastructure and artificial neural networks play in this process

-- why operating this kind of solution in the public cloud is more advantageous than in-house operation in own data centers
+- and why operating this kind of solution in the public cloud is more advantageous than in-house operation in own data centers.

 Working from home and high-volume streaming for every household – fiber-to-the-home (FTTH) makes this possible.
 More than 33 million households in Germany already have access to speeds of up to 100 Mbit/s thanks to Telekom's fiber-optic roll-out.
 We don't want it to stop there: "Our schedule calls for us to put 15 times more fiber-to-the-home connections into operation each year than before," says Niko Gitzen, senior expert at Fiber Factory.
 As a division of Deutsche Telekom Technik GmbH, it handles the planning for nationwide fiber-optic coverage.